Introduction of Apache JMeter – Open Source Performance Testing SoftwareGaurav Singh

 - Summary Report

-Assertion results can be viewed by adding “Assertion Listener” to the Thread Group.
-If an assertion gets fail, the sampler request is marked as failed and the same gets reflected in the test results listeners.
+Assertion results can view by adding “Assertion Listener” to the Thread Group.
+If an assertion gets fails, the sampler request mark as fails and the same gets reflects in the test results listeners.

 Some Assertion listeners provided by JMeter are: